TheDuckGoesQuark/UCIOT/README.md

 # Questions for Saleem

 Subnetting (RFC6741) (Prefix 48 bits, subnet selector 16 bits)
-- Should longest prefix routing be used
+- Should longest prefix routing be used (should still work?)
 - What does the locator prefix and subnet selector mean in terms of topology?

+Address types
+- ILNP Equivalent of link local scope addresses (all nodes, all routers)?

+NDB (RFC4861)
+- Neighbor advertisement being used to announce a link-layer address change, would these be replaced with locator update messages?

 ## Routing Methods